 Although she did not recommend any changes, the bill did not pass smoothly through both houses.
 Republicans strongly opposed the passage and staged a long filibuster.
 Ultimately, Alabama became the 37th state to approve of medical cannabis.

-Legislation will allow patients suffering from illness to safely use and access cannabis.
-Alabama patients must receive a diagnosis of one of 20 different medical conditions such as anxiety, depression, and/or PTSD.
+Legislation will allow patients suffering from illness to safely use and access marijuana.
+Alabama cannabis patients must receive a diagnosis of one of 20 different medical conditions such as anxiety, depression, and/or PTSD.

 Before the 2021 legislature’s session, Georgia was one of 19 states who still imposed jail time for possession of cannabis.
 Additionally, the Peach State was one of 14 remaining states lacking a compassionate use program for medical cannabis.
 The standing cannabis policy falls far from public opinion.
 According to the Marijuana Policy Project, more than two-thirds of Georgians believe cannabis possession should be legal.
 Yet over 40,000 people are arrested for possession in Georgia each year.